maykinmedia/objects-api/docs/admin/object.rst

 Objects
 =======

-Creating and updating objects are usually done using the Objects API. :ref:`api_usage` describes how to do it in detail.
+Creating and updating objects is usually done using the Objects API. :ref:`api_usage` describes how to do it in detail.
 But it's also possible to manage objects in the admin interface.
 In this tutorial we will create and update objects using the Objects admin.